European-Unified-ID/EUID-docs/docs/guides/integration-mobile-client-side.md

 </TabItem>
 </Tabs>

-## Configure the UID2 Mobile SDK
+## Configure the EUID Mobile SDK

-UID2 provides the publisher with the following values, which are needed for generating the UID2 token on the client side:
+EUID provides the publisher with the following values, which are needed for generating the EUID token on the client side:

 - Subscription ID
 - Public key